RedHatNordicsSA/ansible-roadshow/labs/lab-3/README.md

     masked: no
 - name: Make sure the wildfly app service is running
   systemd: state=started name=wildflyapp
+EOF
 ```

 As you can see, starting a WildFly Swarm application is pretty simple.
-Copy the jar file to the server, create a service script and run the application.
-We need to create the service script to be copied to the server.
+There is no need for a 1 GB app server with a million dependencies here.
+We only need to copy the jar file to the server, create a service script and run the application.
+But before we can start our application, we need to create the service script to be copied to the server.
 To do so, create a new file named *wildflyapp.service* at location *$WORK_DIR/roles/wildflyapp/files/*.
 Put the following content in the file:

 ```
 [Unit]